efemeryds/Bayesian-analysis-for-NLP-bias/codeTutorial.md

 }
 ```

-## Define the  model-building function
+Define a function to build a model.

 ``` r
 buildModel <- function(dataset){